Compiled by Dave Conner

 Ordnance Survey map of 1867.

-HOUSE IN ABERTARRF CLOSE – Commonly misnamed as Abertarrf House,
+HOUSE IN ABERTARFF CLOSE – Commonly misnamed as Abertarff House,

 it is the oldest secular building in Inverness, dating from 1593.
 For years it was hidden from view by houses in front of it and had become ruinous.
 The houses fronting the Church Street entrance way have long since been demolished.